huixue719/2020Fall_projects/README.md

 Shiqi took charge of the first class, including drawing the map, the car, ect, and cooperated with Hui to edited the README.

 Hui took the second part of the distance, emstimated weights,resample the estimates, ect.

+(Errors encountered in the final test, so Shiqi committed the whole file again.)

 # Introduction

 Given a robot with sensor, it can constantly estimate the position and orientation of itself as it moves and sense the unknown environment by taking advantages of *Monte Carlo Localization*, i.e. particle filter localization.